All Episodes

 The realm of solid research suggests very strongly that these objects are artificial constructions.

-And if they are, obviously this is an extremely important element in the whole search for extraterrestrial
+And if they are, obviously this is an extremely important element in the whole search for extraterrestrial intelligence.

-And the fact that NASA has been stonewalling this through the years was very eloquently stated in a report by a
+And the fact that NASA has been stonewalling this through the years was very eloquently stated in a report by Professor Emeritus Philosophy, Stanley McDaniel at Sonoma State University.

 And he wrote what's called the McDaniel Report.

-And he looked at what scientists call, or philosophers call the epistemology, fancy word that basically means how do we
+And he looked at what scientists call the, or philosophers call the epistemology, fancy word that basically means how do we know what we know, behind investigations into these features.

-We're certainly far more solidly based scientifically than the allegations against and the ridicule, the obfuscation, the propaganda issued by NASA and by Carl Sagan on these things.
+And he became very surprised to find that the responsible outside investigations that some of us had carried out through the years in the peer-reviewed Literature were certainly far more solidly based scientifically than the allegations against and the ridicule, the obfuscation, the propaganda issued by NASA and by Carl Sagan on these things.

-Carl wrote an article in Parade Magazine.
+Carl wrote an article in Parade magazine.

 He seems to like to do that.

-In this particular one, a number of years ago, one of the pictures of the face appears to have been doctored from its original version, which really, you know, this really That gets me concerned because these are the people I used to work with and I thought scientists were totally honest in their approach to scientific questions.
+In this particular one, a number of years ago, one of the pictures of the face appears to have been doctored from its original version, which really, you know, this really gets me concerned because these are the people I used to work with and I thought scientists were totally honest in their approach to scientific questions.

 Richard Hoagland's work is based on something that he calls tetrahedral physics.

-Do you, uh, have you examined that?
+Now, have you examined that?

 Have you looked at that?